top of page

 Research indicates that those who read often are those who write well.
 We cannot emphasise how important it is for you to constantly encourage your child to read as much as they can.
 This activity can start early in the morning by reading the back of the cereal packet!
 Children should always read before they go to bed, even for five minutes.
 This term, we will encourage all children to read for pleasure, choosing a high-quality text from our classroom libraries or bringing in a book from home if they wish.

 We will also enjoy many whole class reads together - children are never too old to be read to!
-Our first class reader is ‘Holes’ by Louis Sachar.
+Our first daily class-reader is ‘The Final Year’ by Matt Goodfellow.
 We spend time discussing and reviewing the book before deciding on the next one we will read together.
 In reading lessons, children will develop their comprehension skills and understanding of different and increasingly more challenging texts with the ultimate intention of nurturing a lifelong love of reading and access to a rich diet of books.

 Mathematics

-Children will be building on their understanding of calculation and problem solving.
+Children will consolidating their understanding of calculation and problem solving.
 They will be working both mentally and using pencil and paper procedures with all four operations.
 They will continue to develop skills from last year working with fractions, decimals and percentages; ratio and proportion; money and increasingly challenging problems and investigations.
+It is vitally important that children have a solid understanding of all Times Tables up to x12 along with the four operations: addition, subtraction, multiplication and division.

 Once again please support your child to learn and practice their times tables and mental maths skills.
 You can also help by encouraging their maths skills in real-life situations; for example, they could join you on shopping trips calculating prices mentally and working towards a budget?
 Or using their measuring skills on a DIY or cookery project?